 - Advocating for herself/himself

-Our Academic Organizers help students to identify their organizing challenges, implement strategies to become more organized and successful in school, and to manage life outside of school.
+Our Academic Organizers help students to identify their organizing challenges, implement strategies to become more organized and successful inand out of school.
 The underlying plan for all of our clients is building self- confidence so they are motivated to implement organizing strategies.

-STEP 1 90 minute intake in person or via Skype will consist of the following:
+STEP 1 90 minute intake will consist of the following:

 - Inspect the current schoolbag and how the student organizes it (don’t worry, we’ve seen it all..lol)

-STEP 2 Consist of weekly sessions with the Academic Organizer to include the following topics:
+STEP 2 Weekly sessions with the Academic Organizer to include the following topics:

-- Academic Organizer and student will review assignments/test/projects that are due in the coming weeks
+- Review assignments/test/projects that are due in the coming weeks

 - Discuss goal setting and strategies to implement these goals